pipelinelabo/datalaiq-wiki/flows/flows.md

 ### Nodes

 A flow is a collection of *nodes*, linked together to define an order of execution.
 Each node does a single task, such as running a query or sending an email.
-In the example below, the leftmost node runs a Gravwell query, then the middle node formats the results of that query into a PDF document, and finally the rightmost node sends that PDF document as an email attachment.
+In the example below, the leftmost node runs a DatalaiQ query, then the middle node formats the results of that query into a PDF document, and finally the rightmost node sends that PDF document as an email attachment.

 ![](nodes.png)